-Japan can be divided into several regions that each consists of several prefectures.
+Japan can be divided into several regions each consisting of several prefectures.
 The regions are based on their geographical and historical background but do not function as administrative, independent regions.
 Though, each region has its own dialect, customs, and unique traditional culture and the different regions can offer striking contrast in everything!
-For example people from Osaka (Kansai) are generally more outgoing and welcoming than Tokyoites (Kanto), but also the cuisine and tradition can be very different!
+For example, people from Osaka (Kansai) are generally more outgoing and welcoming than Tokyoites (Kanto), but also the cuisine and tradition can be very different!
 See below the different regions and click on the respective areas for more information.

 Hokkaido is Japan’s northernmost region consisting of one prefecture: Hokkaido.
 It is known for superb winter conditions, beautiful untouched nature and colorful flower fields.
-Read more about Hokkaido

 Kanto is home to some of Japan’s most famous spots like Tokyo and Kamakura.
 Chiba, Gunma, Ibaraki, Kanagawa, Tochigi, Tokyo and Saitama prefectures together from the region.